Question: How much RSO should I take?

 Answer: Using cannabis is completely relative to each person’s unique biology and life circumstances.
 When embarking on the journey of supplementing with RSO each person must have dedication to personal experimentation.
-Dosage is dependant on each individual person and their needs at the time.
+Dosage is dependent on each individual person and their needs at the time.
 There are many variables that will affect your experience.

-First, all people have a naturally occuring cannabinoid system within our bodies called our Endogenous Cannabinoid System (ECS).
+First, all people have a naturally occurring cannabinoid system within our bodies called our Endogenous Cannabinoid System (ECS).
 To learn more about the ECS, see the Endocannabinoid Blog series.
 The needs of each person’s ECS will be different at different times.

 Second, tolerance is an issue to consider.
 If you are not already a cannabis user, you will want to start with the absolute lowest suggested dose.
 Then as your body becomes adjusted to the cannabinoid intake, you can increase your dosage and frequency to meet your own individual needs.